Quark-hadron phase transition in DGP including BD brane: Lattice QCD phase transition

 where $c$ is a constant of integration.
 Substituting Eq.(\ref{III.30}) into Eq.(\ref{II.26}), the time evolution of temperature in this regime is derived as

-This expression describes the behavior of temperature as a function of time.
-We have plotted the numerical results of Eq.(\ref{III.31}) in figure \ref{fig1a} for normal branch ($\epsilon=-1$) and in figure \ref{fig1b} for self-accelerating branch ($\epsilon=+1$).
-The figures display the effective temperature in the QGP in BD model of DGP brane-word for temperature $T > 250 {\rm MeV}$, acquired for the smooth crossover approach.
-It seems that, we almost have the same consequences for both branches of the model.
-It is realized that, the Universe becomes cooler by passing time and the QGP is finished at about $5-7$ micro-second after the Big Bang.\\
+which describes the behavior of temperature as a function of time.
+The numerical results for above differential equation have been depicted in Fig.\ref{fig1a} for two branches.

+We have plotted the numerical results of Eq.(\ref{III.31}) in figure \ref{fig1a} for two branches.
+The figures display the effective temperature in the QGP in BD model of DGP brane world for temperature interval $ 250 {\rm MeV} \leq T \leq 700 {\rm MeV}$, acquired for the smooth crossover approach.
+By passing time, the universe gets cooler and the situation is almost the same for both cases.
+The higher and lower curves respectively indicate the temperature behavior for the initial temperatures $700 {\rm MeV}$ and $250 {\rm MeV}$.
+The curve for any other initial value between these two temperatures stands in the shaded region. \\ \end{multicols}